ove/ove-install/README.md

 We welcome collaboration under our [Code of Conduct](https://github.com/ove/ove-apps/blob/master/CODE_OF_CONDUCT.md).

-## Deployment guide
+## Running the script

-The compiled **setup** file will guide you thorough all the parameters of the setup process.
+The compiled **setup** can be downloaded from the repository releases for each platform.
+The file will guide you thorough all the parameters of the setup process.

+Alternatively the Python script can be executed as well.
+After cloning or downloading this repository, the **setup.py** script can be executed locally using a valid Python 2 or 3 install.

 ## Developing/Building a single setup file